Circle-RoPE: Cone-like Decoupled Rotary Positional Embedding for Large Vision-Language Models: Introduction

-In this paper, we propose \textbf{Circle Rotary Position Embedding (Circle-RoPE)}, a flexible positional encoding strategy that preserves intrinsic spatial relationships while ensuring consistent alignment across modalities.
-Our approach applies a series of geometric transformations to the original coordinate indices of visual tokens before computing RoPE rotation factors.
-This design aims to achieve fully decoupled encoding for text and image tokens, reducing positional biases and enhancing cross-modal understanding.
-Specifically, we build upon the M-RoPE~\cite{wang2024qwen2} mechanism, where token indices from each image are represented by their height and width coordinates, and introduce several key improvements.
-First, to achieve full decoupling between image and text token indices, we propose the \textbf{Circular Image Token Index Projection (CIP)}.
-This method projects the 2D coordinate points from a rectangular grid of image tokens onto a circle in 3D space, with the circle's normal vector aligned with the text vector.
-This geometric transformation ensures orthogonal separation, guaranteeing that each point along the normal vector-representing a text token index—maintains both equal Euclidean distance and consistent RoPE~\cite{su2024roformer} distance to every point on the projected circle, forming a cone-like structure.
-Meanwhile, the relative positional information among image tokens is preserved on the circle, as illustrated in Figure~\ref{img:index-mode}(d).
-This design effectively disentangles positional dependencies across modalities.
+Specifically, we extend M-RoPE, which represents image token indices using height--width coordinates, with two key innovations.
+First, we propose \emph{Circular Image Token Index Projection} (\textbf{CIP}, Sec.~\ref{sec:CIP}), which maps 2D grid coordinates onto an annulus in 3D space whose normal direction is aligned with the text token index axis.
+This transformation enforces an orthogonal separation: each text token index lies on the normal axis and maintains equal Euclidean distance (and thus consistent RoPE distance) to all points on the annulus, forming a cone-like geometry.
+Meanwhile, relative spatial relationships among image tokens are preserved, as shown in Figure~\ref{img:index-mode}(d).
+This design disentangles positional dependencies across modalities.

-To further enhance intra-image spatial consistency, we introduce a \textbf{Dual-Frame Fusion (DFF)} mechanism that interpolates between CIP-transformed and original Cartesian coordinates.
-This allows for flexible control over spatial structure while leveraging CIP's geometric regularity.
-Additionally, we propose an \textbf{Alternating Geometric Encoding (AGE)} strategy that cyclically switches between M-RoPE~\cite{wang2024qwen2} and Circle-RoPE across Transformer layers, enabling the model to harness the complementary strengths of both representations for improved performance.
-Together, these innovations make Circle-RoPE a unified framework that effectively disentangles text and image representations, enhancing spatial consistency and boosting the model's capacity for visual reasoning.
+Second, we propose \emph{Alternating Geometry Encoding} (\textbf{AGE}, Sec.~\ref{sec:AGE}), which alternates between M-RoPE and Circle-RoPE across layers to leverage their complementary inductive biases and obtain more robust multimodal representations.

+To make these claims precise, we summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We identify and empirically illustrate \emph{spurious cross-modal positional bias} induced by coupled indexing in existing RoPE-based multimodal encodings. \item We introduce the \emph{Per-Token Distance} (PTD) metric to quantify cross-modal positional disentanglement, and we provide a formal guarantee (Appendix~\ref{sec:proof}) that $\mathrm{PTD}=0$ is sufficient to eliminate the geometric attention bias in RoPE. \item We propose Circle-RoPE (CIP+AGE), which enforces consistent text--image relative positions while preserving intra-image spatial structure. \item We validate Circle-RoPE on multiple VLM backbones and diverse multimodal benchmarks, demonstrating improved spatial grounding and visual reasoning. \end{itemize}